UbiquityRobotics/ubiquity_main/blog/drafts/Raspberry-Pi-Cam.md

 to install a specific firmware that worked.
 These days, the latest released firmware version is used, because it works.
-So, we no longer explictly specify the firmeware version.
+So, we no longer explicitly specify the firmware version.

 If you are curious about firmware revision numbers, there is a [post](http://raspberrypi.stackexchange.com/questions/29991/how-do-i-find-the-firmware-repository-commit-which-matches-the-firmware-version)